the-unrealist/the-unrealist/_drafts/lyra-part-2.md

 |`GameFeaturesToEnable`|A list of game feature plugin names to load when the owning experience is loaded.|
 |`Actions`|A list of Game Feature actions to execute when the owning experience is loaded.|

-## User-Facing Experience Definition Data Asset
+## User-Facing Experience Definition
 A **User-Facing Experience Definition** (`ULyraUserFacingExperienceDefinition`) is used by the frontend to display information about an experience such as the icon, title, and description.
 This asset also specifies which map to play on and any extra URL options to pass to the game.

+Because this asset is not part of the experience lifecycle, I've excluded it from the source code for this chapter.

 ## Asset Manager
 TODO: Primary asset types to scan in project settings and game feature asset.